vbrevi/Spatial-Data-Lab/README.md

-# Spatial-Data-Lab
-Interactive Shiny dashboard for spatial analysis of electric vehicles in Brescia, enriched with demographic and socio-economic data.
-Includes dynamic maps, filters, and visualization tools for research and policy support.
+📊 # Shiny Dashboard – Spatial Data on Electric Vehicles in Brescia

+This repository contains a lab project focused on spatial data analysis using an interactive Shiny App.
+The project explores the distribution of electric vehicles in the Brescia area, combined with demographic and socio-economic variables to provide deeper insights into local adoption patterns.

+🚀 ## Features

+- Interactive R Shiny dashboard for data exploration.

+- Dynamic maps visualizing electric vehicle distribution.

+- Integration of demographic and territorial variables.

+- Filtering and comparison tools for customized analysis.

+- Focus on spatial data visualization and interpretation.

+🎯 Objectives

+- Support territorial and policy analysis on electric mobility.

+- Highlight relationships between EV adoption and demographics.

+- Provide a didactic tool for experimenting with spatial data and Shiny dashboards.

+🛠️ ## Technologies

+- R

+Shiny

+- Spatial data libraries (e.g., sf, leaflet, tmap)

+- Data visualization tools